AryanChand753/AryanChand753/README.md

 <h1 align="center">Aryan Chand</h1>

 - 🤓 I'm a Computer Engineering student with a focus on Aerospace Applications.
-- 🗒️ I'm working on Android and Web Development.
+- 🗒️ I'm working on Embedded Systems Development with freelance robotics.
 - 🌱 I'm learning Embedded Development and Hardware Accelerated Machine Learning for Robotics.
-- 🔭 I'm looking for help with learning PCB design and AI based Computer Vision.
+- 🔭 I'm looking for help with learning Computer Vision and Guidance Navigation Control (GNC) for flight vehicles.
 - 📬 My email (<aryanchand753@gmail.com>) is always open.

 ## My Socials: